Mercerenies/a-turtles-troll/README.md

 * Eating the last bite of a cake causes it to explode.
 * Any bucket without a custom name will randomly change its contents every eight seconds.
+* The gods' death conditions are now tiered; harder conditions only appear if you've satisfied them a lot recently
 * The Warden summon condition has been increased to seven seconds.
 * Added a warning message if the player has been in darkness for more than 3.5 seconds.
 * Grass spreads slower than in vanilla.
+* Fixed a bug with the "Lightning" death condition.
 * All messages originating from the plugin have a common prefix now.
 * Switched to Gradle build system, massively improving build times.